codeonlyjs/website/content/guide/apiComponents.md

 Components are the primary building block for constructing CodeOnly applications.
-They encapsulate program logic, a DOM (aka HTML) template and an optional a set of CSS styles.
+They encapsulate program logic, a DOM template and an optional a set of CSS styles.

 Components can be used either in the templates of other components